mmb-carb/ESTA/docs/USERS_GUIDE.md

     regions: 42

+Or the Santa Barbara GAI:

+    regions: 57

 Or you could even list several regions (say the 10 counties in the SCAQMD region):

     regions: 13 15 19 30 33 36 37 40 42 56

+The second option in this section is:

+    has_subregions: True

+This describes whether or not your regions (say counties) have sub-regions that you have defined (sub-county air basins).
+In EMFAC-based on-road modeling, this variable is `True` if you are modeling by county and `False` if you are modeling by CoABDis.

 #### GridInfo